carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 {: .language-bash}

 > ## Notes
-> When run the script above typically takes about 20 minutes.
+> This script typically takes about 20 minutes to run.
 {: .callout}

 ~~~